canonical/brand-store-documentation/WORKFLOW.rst

 -----------------

-1. On the webpage corresponding to the part of the documentation you wish to edit, scroll to the bottom and click "Edit this page on GitHub".
+1. On the webpage corresponding to the part of the documentation you wish to edit, click the pen icon next to the "Give feedback" button.
 Alternatively, clone the repository from GitHub, make the changes, and manually create a pull request.
 #.
 Make the necessary changes.